 Some interesting things about our goats:

 • Some of our bottle babies are used as therapy goats, before they are weaned off the bottle.
-We have visited nursing homes and home school groups with the babies, to educate and entertain.
+We have visited nursing homes and home school groups with the babies, goat yoga and to educate and entertain.

-• Some of the goats have collars with bells; this is so Mary can locate them, when the brush is dense.
+• A few goats have collars with bells; this is so Mary can locate them, when the brush is dense.

 • Some goats have been fired from the work crew due to misbehavior, such as not staying with the herd, over aggressiveness towards other goats in the crew or not loading easily.
 Those fired from the crew only get to work the pastures at home.